fuzzygroup/blog/_posts/2022-07-08-rust-alternatives-to-textmate-2-the-agony-of-despair.md

 Note: Given that nothing conforms to platform conventions, either I give up and go home or plow on and accept change.

 Lapce gets huge props for integrating a Terminal into its environment giving a very integrated feeling.

+Neovide - I couldn't try it so its hard for me to say but it appears to follow platform conventions as much as you can while being true to VI styling.

 Zed gets huge props for being recognizably a modern style programming editor.
 I had no issues conceptually mapping it in the Sublime / TextMate school of design.